SergeChurkin-ca/project-2-landingPage/README.md

 The project should have a structure as floows:

-css
-- styles.css
+css - styles.css
-index.html
+html - index.html
-js
-- app.js
+js- app.js
 README.md

 # Usability